 “I celebrate everything,” says Kathleen Ferraro, Senior Vice President and Branch Manager.
 “I find reasons to pull people together.
 I want them to really enjoy coming to work.”

-Since stepping up six years ago to manage the Norwell Branch in Massachusetts—moving from Assistant Complex Manager of the Coastal Connecticut Complex in Greenwich and becoming the first woman manager for many in Norwell—Kathleen has made it her mission to strengthen her branch’s culture.
+Since stepping up eight years ago to manage the Norwell Branch in Massachusetts—moving from Assistant Complex Manager of the Coastal Connecticut Complex in Greenwich and becoming the first woman manager for many in Norwell—Kathleen has made it her mission to strengthen her branch’s culture.
 Today, they observe every professional accomplishment, plus every birthday and personal milestone you can think of.

 A Family Branch